What are portfolio airbags — and why would you want them?

 Without that knowledge, you may deploy your airbags at the wrong time.
 And just like in a vehicle, improper use of these safety measures can cause more harm than they prevent.

 The good news is that the right financial advisor may be able to help you implement this strategy correctly and safely.
-If you're ready to enjoy more peace of mind knowing you installed a little bit of extra protection into your portfolio, make an appointment with your Synovus financial advisor who can help you create the airbags designed to keep your nest egg safe.
+If you're ready to enjoy more peace of mind knowing you installed a little bit of extra protection into your portfolio, visit a Synovus branch and talk with your Synovus financial advisor who can help you create the airbags designed to keep your nest egg safe.